-Students admitted to the United States with a F-1 non-immigrant student visa are required to be enrolled as full-time students and carry a minimum course load of twelve credit hours during regular semesters.
-F-1 students will also be required to complete their educational program within the time period indicated on form I-20.
-To earn a bachelor’s degree students must successfully complete a minimum of 120 credit hours.
+Students admitted to the United States with an F-1 non-immigrant student visa are required to be enrolled as full-time students and carry a minimum course load of twelve credit hours during regular semesters.
+F-1 students will also be required to complete their educational program within the period indicated on form I-20.
+To earn a bachelor’s degree, students must successfully complete a minimum of 120 credit hours.

 Documentation Required for Entry Into the United States